Lindsey Harding: College awards

+Professional career

-WNBA career
+WNBA

-Harding was drafted first overall in the 2007 WNBA Draft by the Phoenix Mercury and was traded to the Minnesota Lynx for forward Tangela Smith the same day.
+Harding was drafted first overall in the 2007 WNBA draft by the Phoenix Mercury and was traded to the Minnesota Lynx for forward Tangela Smith the same day.

 During the 2007 season, Harding was leading all rookies in scoring before a knee injury ended her season on July 10.
 She was named to the WNBA All-Rookie Team by the end of the season and finished with averages of 11.7 points and 3.9 assists per game.

 On January 30, 2009, Harding was traded to the Washington Mystics for the first and second round picks in the 2009 WNBA draft.
 She had a stellar season with the Mystics, averaging a career-high 12.8 points and 4.6 assists per game.
 In her second season with the Mystics, Harding scored a career-high 33 points against the Indiana Fever.

 On April 11, 2011, Harding was traded to the Atlanta Dream along with the 2012 2nd round draft pick in exchange for Ta'Shia Phillips, Kelly Miller, and the Dream's 2012 1st round draft pick.
 In her first season with the Dream, Harding was the starting point guard on the team's roster.
 Along with Izi Castro Marques, Érika de Souza, Sancho Lyttle and Angel McCoughtry, the Dream were a championship contender in the league.
 Harding experienced her first WNBA Finals appearance with the team as they had advanced all the way to the WNBA Finals for the second year in a row, but lost to her former team, the Minnesota Lynx in a 3-game sweep.

 On February 5, 2013, Harding signed with the Los Angeles Sparks.
 In her first season with the Sparks, Harding was ranked 5th in assists with a career-high 5.2 assists per game.
 On August 4, 2013, Harding had 11 points along with a career-high 14 assists in a regular season victory against her other former team, the Washington Mystics.
 Despite being an effective distributor on a talented team, the Sparks were nowhere near championship contention as they were eliminated in the first round of the playoffs.
 In 2015, the Sparks waived Harding after two seasons with the team.

 On April 18, 2016, Harding signed with the New York Liberty.
 She was waived on June 15, after appearing in five games with the Liberty.

 On June 24, 2016, Harding signed with the Phoenix Mercury.
 She was brought in to back up All-Star point guard Diana Taurasi, and coach Sandy Brondello, who worked with Harding while she was with the Sparks, felt that she fit the position.
 Harding appeared in 21 regular season games and then 5 playoff games while helping the Mercury advance all the way to the league semifinals.
 Following the team's elimination by the Minnesota Lynx, Harding announced her retirement from the WNBA after playing 9 seasons in the league.